J-Me

 Khant Zin Ko (ဂျေမီ; born on 9 September 1985), better known as J-Me, is a Burmese hip hop singer and rapper who began his musical career in the 2000s.
 He has been dubbed as the "Myanmar's Underground Hip Hop Legend" for his hip hop works and successful music career.

+Early life

+J-Me was born on 9 September 1985 to Aung Ko Latt (James Patrick), a director, and Tin Moe Khaing (Marie Conway), a half-Irish singer.
+He has one elder sister, Michelle Anne Latt.

 Career

 J-Me began his career in 2000.
 Around the age of 13 to 18, he attended frequent rap group shows held in parks, including Myaw Sin Kyun in Kandawgyi Lake.
 He featured alongside rapper Ye Lay and began rising to fame.
 His first hit song "Burn Em' Up" caused him to gain popularity.
 His subsequent hit song "Hallelujah" is known as one of his most popular rap songs.

 Influence

 J-Me has been rapping and beat-boxing for almost 10 years.
 He has tread carefully with his lyrics, and avoids directly criticizing the government in his lyrics.
 In addition to his work in the pop-culture field, his older sister used to break dance back in the 1990s.
 It was through her that J-Me first heard hip hop in the 1990s, when they would both listen to her MC Hammer and Vanilla Ice records.
 J-Me, Zayar Thaw, and other members of Myanmar's first hip-hop group, Acid, have been considered inspirational because of their social activism– marrying traditionally Western hip-hop beats with issues close to the hearts of people in Myanmar.